drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ## Conclusion

 So there you have it - a playbook for remote work, from setting up your digital dojo to building relationships so solid you'd think they were built by LEGO.
 But hey, even if you're an office aficionado, these tips are just as crucial if your colleagues are remote, whether they're in different time zones or just another floor of your skyscraper-sized office.
 As we tread further into this digital era, 'remote' is less a place and more a state of work.
-Being able to effectively communicate, manage your time, and build relationships across screens and miles is not just a remote work skill; it's a 21st-century work skill.
+Being able to effectively communicate, manage your time, and build relationships across screens and miles is a top 21st-century work skillset.

 If this guide was as helpful as that first sip of Monday morning coffee, don't keep it to yourself.
-Share it, tweet it, slack it - spread the love, folks.
+Share it and spread the love folks.
 Until next time, Tasos